 - Install a caching plug-in

-- Choose a lightweight theme with non-complex graphics.
-(My recommendation: Genesis)
+- Choose a lightweight theme with non-complex graphics. (like Genesis, MyThemeShop etc.)

 - Compress your code

 - If the problems still persist, pick another web hosting provider.
 I recommend Bluehost.
 Read my Bluehost review here.

 For more information about reducing blog loading time, you can refer to this article.

 4. Avoid Flashy Pop-Ups

-Possessing splash pages, irrelevant pop-ups, and multiple advertisements will only push your visitors away, as they don’t add to your blog value.
+Possessing splash pages, irrelevant pop-ups, and multiple advertisements will only push your visitors away, as they don’t add value to your blog.
 You need to polish your blog in a seamless manner without these distractions.